Ankit-Gope007/VibeChat/README.md

 Vibe Chat isn’t just a messaging app — it’s your personal corner of the internet where good vibes and real-time conversations collide.
 Built with Next.js, Socket.IO, and Tailwind CSS, this sleek, responsive app lets you:

 -🌟 Pick a unique username
--💬 Join or create chat rooms
+-💬 Join one-one texting chat rooms
--⚡ Exchange messages instantly — no lag, no reloads
+-⚡ Exchange messages instantly
 -🎨 Enjoy a clean, minimal UI that adapts beautifully on any device

 Whether you’re chilling with friends or vibing with strangers, Vibe Chat makes sure your messages hit right on time.
 Fast.
 Smooth.
 Real.